Editor’s note: This post was updated August 2019.

 Flu vaccine is developed each year to protect against flu viruses that are predicted to be the most common during the upcoming season.
 CDC recommends annual influenza vaccination for everyone 6 months and older with any licensed, age-appropriate flu vaccine (Injectable Influenza Vaccine for children aged 6 months and older or nasal spray vaccine/LAIV4 for children 2 years of age and older) with no preference expressed for any one vaccine over another.
 If the nasal spray vaccine is not available right away and the flu shot is, flu experts say children ages 2-8 should get the flu shot.

 Babies 6 months old and younger are not approved for flu vaccination.
 “That’s why it’s important for everyone caring for really young children or around young children to get vaccinated not only to protect themselves but also to protect those children,” Meyer said.

 October is a good time and allows protection as long as possible during the flu season.
 Getting the vaccine later can still protect children and adults since flu cases peak in January through March.

-Kyle encourages parents and caregivers to talk with children’s health care providers about which vaccine is best and to get answers to questions, especially if a child has a chronic medical condition like:
+Dr. Meyer encourages parents and caregivers to talk with their children’s health care providers about which vaccine is best and to get answers to questions, especially if a child has a chronic medical condition like: